Properties and Characterisations of Cofree Cartesian Differential Categories: Cartesian Differential Categories

 The convention of denoting Cartesian differential categories as pairs is not necessarily the norm in previous papers on the subject.
-We adopt this notation for two reasons: (1) to easily distinguish between Cartesian $k$-linear categories and Cartesian $k$-differential categories, and (2) later we will encounter cases of Cartesian $k$-linear categories that have more than one possible differential combinator.
-That said, we will often abuse notation and write $\mathsf{D}$ for differential combinators.
-We only use different notations for differential combinators when there is a possibility of a Cartesian $k$-linear category having more than one differential combinator.
+We adopt this notation for two reasons: (1) to easily distinguish between Cartesian left $k$-linear categories and Cartesian $k$-differential categories, and (2) later we will encounter cases of Cartesian left $k$-linear categories that have more than one possible differential combinator.
+That said, we will often abuse notation and write $\mathsf{D}$ for all differential combinators.
+We only use different notations for differential combinators when we wish to emphasize that there is more than one possible differential combinator of interest.

-A discussion on the intuition for the differential combinator axioms can be found in \cite[Remark 2.1.3]{blute2009cartesian}.
-Briefly, the axioms of a differential combinator are that: \textbf{[CD.1]} the differential combinator is a $k$-linear morphism, \textbf{[CD.2]} derivatives are $k$-linear in their second argument, \textbf{[CD.3]} what the derivative of identity maps and projections are, \textbf{[CD.4]} the derivative of a pairing is the pairing of the derivatives, \textbf{[CD.5]} the chain rule for the derivative of composition, \textbf{[CD.6]} derivatives are \emph{differential} linear in their second argument, and lastly \textbf{[CD.7]} is the symmetry of the partial derivatives.
+Briefly, the intuition for axioms of a differential combinator are that: \textbf{[CD.1]} the differential combinator is a $k$-linear morphism, \textbf{[CD.2]} derivatives are $k$-linear in their second argument, \textbf{[CD.3]} what the derivative of identity maps and projections are, \textbf{[CD.4]} the derivative of a tuple is the tuple of the derivatives, \textbf{[CD.5]} the chain rule for the derivative of composition, \textbf{[CD.6]} derivatives are \emph{differential} linear in their second argument, and lastly \textbf{[CD.7]} is the symmetry of the partial derivatives.
 Again, we mention that when $k = \mathbb{N}$, a Cartesian $\mathbb{N}$-differential category is precisely a Cartesian differential category in the original sense of Blute, Cockett, and Seely \cite[Definition 2.1.1]{blute2009cartesian}, and conversely, every Cartesian $k$-differential category is a Cartesian differential category in the original sense.
 It is also worth mentioning that there is a sound and complete term logic for Cartesian differential categories \cite[Section 4]{blute2009cartesian}.
-We will discuss examples of Cartesian differential categories below in Example \ref{ex:CDC}.

 An important class of maps in a Cartesian differential category is the class of \emph{differential} linear maps \cite[Definition 2.2.1]{blute2009cartesian}.
 In this paper, we borrow the terminology from \cite{garner2020cartesian} and will instead call them $\mathsf{D}$-linear maps, to better distinguish them from $k$-linear maps.